Home

 7. Your Print File

-If you’re publishing print versions, you’ll need properly formatted PDFs.
-Tools like Atticus make this easier, but the key thing is that the files are truly print-ready.
+If you’re publishing print versions, I recommend using properly formatted PDFs.
+KDP accepts some other file types for print interiors, but a print-ready PDF gives you the most control over how the finished book looks.
+Tools like Atticus make this easier, but the key thing is that your files are truly print-ready.

 You can add print editions after your eBook is live, so don’t stress if you’re starting with digital.